-To create a new Switch object, click the New button.
-To view or edit details of an existing object, click on the name of the object, or click the check box beside an object and click the Edit button.

-To delete one or more objects, click the check box beside the object(s) in the list and click the Delete button.
-You can also delete individual objects by clicking on the object and then clicking the Delete button.

-Otherwise, click the More button to perform the following tasks:
+To create a new Switch object, click New.
+To view or edit details of an existing object, click on the name of the object, or click the check box beside an object and click Edit.
+To delete one or more objects, click the check box beside the object(s) in the list and click Delete.
+You can also delete individual objects by clicking on the object and then clicking Delete.
+Otherwise, click More to perform the following tasks:

-- Clone-Copy a Switch. - Move To-Move a Switch to another hierarchical structure. - · Enable or disable Switches. - Create a folder, configuration unit, or site.
+- Clone-Copy a Switch. - Move To-Move a Switch to another hierarchical structure. - Enable or disable Switches. - Create a folder, configuration unit, or site.
 See Object Hierarchy for more information.